apecloud/kubeblocks/docs/release_notes/template.md

   - Cluster
   - ConfigConstraint
   - OpsRequest
-* Existing APIs will no longer be functional, please make sure you have deleted them and delete CRDs before upgrade.
+* Existing APIs will no longer be functional, please make sure you have removed the deprecated APIs and transformed CRDs before upgrade.
 Please refer to the upgrade notes under this release notes.

 **Highlights**
     * New addons.extensions.kubeblocks.io API, with Addon management controller, where KubeBlocks allow addon extensions instead of using Helm sub-charts dependencies.